arcan1s/ahriman/docs/faq.rst

 #.
 Configure S3 as described above.
 #.
 In bucket properties, enable static website hosting with hosting type "Host a static website".
 #.
-Go to AWS Certificate Manager and create public ceritificate on your domain.
+Go to AWS Certificate Manager and create public certificate on your domain.
 Validate domain as suggested.
 #.
 Go to CloudFront and create distribution.
 The following settings are required:

    * Origin domain choose S3 bucket.